Rian1010/Charity-Website/README.md

 in front of any number under 10, through the 'seconds' and 'theMinutes' variables in the if statements.
 Finally, the 'time' variable is set to 'setInterval(countSeconds, 1000);', so that the displayed numbers get incremented by each second to show the time and number of deaths.
 In addition, I have done the exact same thing for the time and death counters at the top of the 'Statistics' page.

+### Logic of the Map Page

+For the Google Maps API, on the 'Map' page, the JavaScript code is in the map.js file.

+The initMap() function contains all of the code for the displayed map.
+Inside of it, variables with the names of each marked country have been added.
+These serve the purpose of latitudes and longitudes of each country.
+Furthermore, the map variable causes the initial zoom to be at 2.5 and its center to be at the position of syria, as it is close to the middle of the map.
+In addition, "var labels = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ';" was used as an array in order to label the markers on the map.
+Then, variables called contentString were used to use HTML of the text in the window boxes of the markers.
+Numbers got attached in their variable names to indicate that different info boxes have been targeted.
+The variables with the name of 'infowindow' in them, enabled the contentString variables to be the displayed content of the info windows.
+In addition, a maximum width of 250 has been given to each of them.

+### Logic of the Statistics Page

+As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS, those were used to create interactive charts.
+The queue is used to connect to the JSON files in the data folder.
+The createDataVis function is connected to the each function below it and renders all of them.
+The show_country_data function displays three charts that are connected, so that users can visually compare the given data.
+Below this function, there are three further functions that display other graphs with different kinds of data to be shown to a user.
+The comments above each function in the statistics.js file, indicate what the functions are for.
+The graphs are not responsive, as it is not a requirement in the course, so they are hidden on phone sizes and are bigger, than the rest of the page on tablet sizes.
+Also, I have conntected the first three data charts for a user to compare their information, but I did not conntect any of the other data charts, as they contain different kinds of information.

+### Logic of the Donate Page

 In the donate.js file, I started off by adding the functionality of opening and closing the collapsible sections for the charity organisations on the 'Donate' page.